aakllee/aakllee.github.io/content/about/about.md

 range of methodologies including ODE-based modelling and agent-based modelling.

-For hardware design, I am proficient in Verilog for FPGA programmable logic design.
-In terms of electronics/robotics, I have used Raspberry Pi SBCs and Arduinos in a number of personal projects—such as 3D-printed animatronic puppets and automatons—and often hack together electronic systems for the odd problem life throws in my way.
+Closer to the hardware, I am proficient in Verilog for FPGA programmable logic design.
+For electronics/robotics, I have used Raspberry Pi SBCs and Arduinos in a number of personal projects—such as 3D-printed animatronic puppets and automatons—and often hack together electronic systems for the odd problem life throws in my way.
 In my first year of university for example, I constructed a door-activated alarm system to stop myself from leaving my key inside my room.
 I was promptly made to take it down due to its resemblance to a bomb.

 I also have some small experience in the wet lab, having skills in pipetting, PCR, gel electrophoresis, plasmid preparation, and other